ibm-cloud-docs/Backup/restore-OracleDB.md

 3. If necessary, reset the control information for the database.
 4. Start and recover the database.
 5. Reopen the database for use.
+{: shortdesc}

 The plug-in does not do table-level restores.
-{: shortdesc}
+{: note}

 You might also need to recover the entire system, by performing a [bare metal restore](/docs/Backup?topic=Backup-restoreBMR) (installing the OS, applications, and then the full database (plus any transaction logs) on to a new system).